jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Currently a placeholder vanilla Nevron.
 Abilities TBD.
- - 23/09/2025: TODO: Replace white with a different color if intending to stay mulit-color to make way for White Nevrons.
+ - 23/09/2025: TODO: Replace white with a different color if intending to stay multi-color to make way for White Nevrons.

 ## Braseleur